Fibromyalgia

 • depression

-To be a sign of fibromyalgia, these additional symptoms have to reach a certain level of severity and have persisted alongside the pain for at least 3 months.
+To be considered a sign of fibromyalgia, these additional symptoms have to reach a certain level of severity and must have persisted alongside the pain for at least three months.

 To determine whether the symptoms are actually caused by something else, medical societies recommend a thorough analysis of the person’s medical history, various blood tests and a physical examination.
-This makes it possible to rule out other possible causes such as rheumatoid arthritis, hypothyroidism, muscle disorders and mental disorders.
+This allows other possible causes to be ruled out, such as rheumatoid arthritis, hypothyroidism, muscle disorders and mental health conditions.

 How is fibromyalgia treated?